The best term deposit can help you reach your savings goal sooner while planning your cash flow needs.

 - You should be free to choose the remaining features.
 Don't narrow your comparison of the best term deposit accounts to ones which don't let you tailor an investment solution to your needs.
 Instead, look for a term deposit account which will let you choose your investment amount rather than imposing a minimum investment amount, look for an account which allows you to choose any term between one month and five years, you could choose three months a four days if you like in some cases.
 And make sure you are happy with the choices you have regarding your interest payment options because if you would like to use your interest returns as an income during your investment term, you want them to be paid at the frequency you need.

-If you have clarified your investment needs and goals, then you are ready to start comparing the best term deposit accounts available in Australia, and you can do that by using our comparison tables here.
+If you have clarified your investment needs and goals, then you are ready to start comparing the best term deposit accounts available in Australia.
 You can also follow a secure link from our comparison tables, to each provider's website to find out more, or start an application online today.